List of U.S. Army Chaplain Corps regimental awards

-The Order of Martin of Tours
+Order of Martin of Tours

 History

-The Order of Martin of Tours is titled in honor of the religious experience of a soldier in the Roman army who was stationed in Gaul (modern-day-France).
+The Order of Martin of Tours is titled in honor of the religious experience of a soldier in the Roman army who was stationed in Gaul (modern-day France).
 One day as he was approaching the gates of the city of Amiens, he met a scantily clad beggar and impulsively cut his military cloak in half to share with the man.
-That night, Martin dreamed of Jesus wearing the half-cloak he had given away, He heard Jesus say to the angels: “Martin, who is still but a catechumen, clothed me with this robe.”
+That night, Martin dreamed of Jesus wearing the half-cloak he had given away and he heard Jesus say to the angels: “Martin, who is still but a catechumen, clothed me with this robe.”
 (Sulpicius, ch 2).
 In another version, when Martin woke, he found his cloak restored to wholeness.
 The dream confirmed Martin in his piety, and he was baptized at the age of 18.

 The part of the cloak he kept became a famous relic preserved in the oratory of the Merovingian kings of the Franks at the Marmoutier Abbey near Tours.
 During the Middle Ages, the supposed relic of St. Martin's miraculous cloak (cappa Sancti Martini) was carried by the king even into battle, and used as a holy relic upon which oaths were sworn.
 The cloak is first attested to in the royal treasury in 679, when it was conserved at the palatium of Luzarches, a royal villa that was later ceded to the monks of Saint-Denis by Charlemagne, in 798/99.
 During the Middle Ages, the relic of St. Martin's miraculous cloak, (cappa Sancti Martini) was carried by kings into battle and utilized in the swearing of oaths.

 The priest who cared for the cloak in its reliquary was called a cappellanu, and ultimately all priests who served the military were called cappellani.
 The French translation is chapelains, from which the English word chaplain is derived.
 A similar linguistic development took place for the term, referring to the small temporary churches built for the relic.
 People called them a "capella", the word for a little cloak.
 Eventually, such small churches lost their association with the cloak, and all small churches began to be referred to as "chapels".